 The only thing that we book bloggers love other than reading books is talking about them to other book-worms, a.k.a their blog readers.
 We are absolutely thankful for the review copies and the giveaways the authors and their publishers offer because let’s face it: otherwise, we would be broke AF.

 Some of us are alive mostly for the books delivered in their inboxes (e-books) or on their doorsteps.
 Okay, that may have been a tad too grim, but let us not make it about me.
-Yes, you get it, we LOVE the freebies.
+But, you get it, we LOVE the freebies.

 But again you have not seen our inbox and the number of emails we receive soliciting reviews in a week.
 I can only imagine the state of the popular bloggers out there.
 And to add to the issue, there are several blogs that do not accept indie books for reviews.

 So if you are an indie or self-published author, who does not have an army of agents working on social media profile, promotions like book tours and seeking out reviews all over the world and the internet, it, sure, is all the more difficult to handle it all.
-Of course, this post is not to make you dampen your spirits but to help in some way or the other.
+Of course, this post is not to dampen your spirits but to help in some way or the other.

 1) Get to know us